Journalist Pat Booth dies aged 88

 This was followed by another campaigning book, Beyond Reasonable Doubt, by British investigative author David Yallop.

-Booth's eight-year crusade resulted in Thomas, wrongly jailed for double murder, receiving a full royal pardon.
+Booth's eight-year crusade resulted in Thomas, wrongly jailed for double murder, receiving a royal pardon.

 A Royal Commission report stated that detectives had used ammunition and a rifle taken from Thomas' farm to fabricate false evidence against him.